The Work Matters.

 Defined scope.
 Clear outcome.

-This might be a stalled initiative, a priority reset, or a complex project that needs structure and traction.
+A stalled initiative, a priority reset or a complex project that needs structure and traction.

 Group of people analyzing business graphs and charts on a table, discussing financial data and holding a calculator.